arthurlennard11/Custom-Darts-Metric/README.md

 ## 📊 Data

-- Manually-gathered match-by-match data from the **2025 PDC World Darts Championship**
+- Manually-gathered throw-by-throw data from the **2025 PDC World Darts Championship Final**
 - Historical checkout success rates for professional darts players
 - Focused on identifying:
   - Impactful decisions on each turn